DIUx-xView/xView2_baseline/README.md

 #### Damage Classification Training

+**WARNING** If you have just ran the (or your own) localization model, be sure to clean up any localization specific directories (e.g. `./spacenet`) before running the classification pipeline.
+This will interfere with the damage classification training calls as they only expect the original data to exist in directories separated by disaster name.
+You can use the [`split_into_disasters.py`](./utils/split_into_disasters.py) program if you have a directory of ./images and ./labels that need to be separated into disasters.

 The damage classification training processing and training code can be found under `/path/to/xView2/model/`

 You will need to run the `process_data.py` python script to extract the polygon images used for training, testing, and holdout from the original satellite images and the polygon labels produced by SpaceNet.
 This will generate a csv file with polygon UUID and damage type as well as extracting the actual polygons from the original satellite images.
-If the `val_split_pct` is defined, then you will get two csvfiles, one for test and one for train.
+If the `val_split_pct` is defined, then you will get two csv files, one for test and one for train.

 **Note** The process_data script only extracts polygons from post disaster images